Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras under surgery

 It remains to deal with the cases that the constraint on the output is one of the cells on the neck.
-In the case $\sigma = \mu$ the contributions to $p_n(\mu, \ldots)$ arise from configurations passing either positively or negatively through the neck region at the outgoing node.
-A similar computation gives
+In the case $\sigma = \mu$, the contributions to $p_d(\mu, \ldots)$ arise from configurations $(C,u:C \to \XX)$ passing either positively or negatively through the neck region at the outgoing node.
+Write

+Let $p_{r,r_+,r_-}$ denote contributions to $p_r$ from disks where the first $r_+ + 1$ labels and last $r_-$ labels lie on the handle.
+The count of disks passing through the handle (with sign depending on whether the disk passes through negatively or positively) is

-where the first term arises from configurations passing through the handle positively and second from configurations passing through the handle negatively.
-The presence of a label $\mu$ in the $0$-th entry forces the zero-th marking to map to the handle: There are contributions from any number $l_-$ entries $\mu$ at the end of the string $\ul{\sigma}$ and $l_+$ entries $\mu$ after the $0$-th entry.
-These contribute by Remark \ref{following} with a factorial entry $l = ( 1 + l_- + l_+)!^{-1}$.
-Since there are $1 + l_- + l_+$ such entries for each $l$ (depending on where the $0$-th entry appears in the string) we obtain a contribution of $(l_ + + l_+)!^{-1}$ after summing over these positions and so the computation is the same as before.
+where the terms involving $p_r^0( x , b_0,\ldots, b_0)$ in the sum arise from configurations passing through the handle positively and terms involving $p_r^0( \ol{x} , b_0,\ldots, b_0)$ arise from configurations passing through the handle negatively.
+The presence of a label $\mu$ in the first entry forces the first node to map to the handle.
+There are contributions from any number $r_-$ entries $\delta(\rho)$ at the end of the string $\ul{\sigma}$ and $r_+$ entries $\delta(\rho)$ where those labels appear on the same level of the building in the configuration.
+These contribute by Remark \ref{rem:following} with a factorial entry $l = ( 1 + r_- + r_+)!^{-1}$.
+Since there are $1 + r_- + r_+$ such entries for each $l$ (depending on where the $0$-th entry appears in the string), we obtain a contribution of $(r_ + + r_+)!^{-1}$ after summing over these positions.
 Similarly for $\sigma = \lambda$ we have